ObserveRTC/client-monitor-js/docs/main.md

 Score calculation is a performance evaluation aspect of the `ClientMonitor`, providing a quantitative measure of the client's performance.
 By default the score is calculated based on various factors, such as latency, bitrate, and other monitored parameters.
 The score ranges from 0.0 (worst) to 5.0 (best), with higher scores indicating better performance.

-SCores can be accessible through `clientMontior.score` property.
+Scores can be accessible through `clientMontior.score` property.
 The score is updated automatically based on the monitored parameters and events.
 You can also manually set the score using the `setScore()` method.

+Score calculation can be customized by extending the `ScoreCalculator` class and overriding the `calculateScore()` method.
+This allows you to define your own scoring algorithm based on specific requirements or metrics.
+There is a default score calculator assigned to the `ClientMonitor` by default.

 ### Default Score Calculation